Monument Park (Yankee Stadium)

 Monument Park is an open-air museum located in Yankee Stadium in the Bronx, New York City.
 It contains a collection of monuments, plaques, and retired numbers honoring distinguished members of the New York Yankees of Major League Baseball.

 The history of the original Monument Park can be traced to the original Yankee Stadium in 1932, when the team posthumously dedicated an on-field monument to manager Miller Huggins in center field.
 Additional team members were honored with monuments and plaques in the area over the years.
 During the stadium's renovation in the mid-1970s, the center field fence was moved in 44 ft, enclosing prior monuments, plaques, and the flag pole outside the field of play.
 Over time, additional plaques were added; in 1985, the park was opened for public access.
 When the Yankees moved to their new ballpark in 2009, Monument Park was built beyond the center-field fences and the contents of the old one transported over.

 Thirty-seven members of the Yankee organization have been honored in Monument Park, while 22 have had their uniform numbers retired.
 An additional honor, a monument mounted on a large red granite block, has only been awarded to six Yankees: manager Miller Huggins, players Lou Gehrig, Babe Ruth, Mickey Mantle, and Joe DiMaggio, and owner George Steinbrenner.

 History

 Precursor

 The original Yankee Stadium was built in 1923.
 As with many other jewel box ballparks of the era, the flag pole was placed in play.
 With a 500 ft distance to straightaway center field, the flag pole rarely interfered in play.
-Yankees manager Miller Huggins died suddenly in 1929, and the team erected a free-standing monument in front of the flag pole in his honor in 1932.
+Yankees manager Miller Huggins died suddenly in 1929, and the team erected a free-standing monument in front of the flag pole in his honor on May 30, 1932, between games of a Memorial Day doubleheader.
 The monument consisted of a bronze plaque mounted on an upright block of red granite resembling a headstone.
 This, in turn, led many Yankee fans over the years, particularly children, to believe that the players honored were also buried there upon their death.